The Clinical and Radiation Physics team posed in front of a CT scanner

 We as a department provide scientific support to the West Devon and East Cornwall Breast Screening Programme and have outstanding organisational relationships with Research and Development (R&D), Medical Imaging, and other Service Lines as an onsite service provider.

 “We are immensely proud of the team that is Clinical and Radiation Physics.
-We provide scientific and technical support to the safe and compliant uses of ionising radiations and focus on the development of our team in support of improvements in patient experience.
+We provide scientific and technical support for the safe and compliant use of ionising radiations and focus on the development of our team in support of improvements in patient experience.

 We provide our support throughout a multitude of clinical services within the Trust and to external organisations in a hugely diverse set of workstreams.
 We work collaboratively with clinicians and other professional groups to support the introduction of new diagnostic and therapeutic pathways, fostering close working relationships expected as part of an in-house Physics service to a large University teaching hospital.

-We aim to nurture an improvement culture, optimising our imaging studies and testing method, where any member of the team can share ideas and suggest new ways of working.
+We aim to nurture an improvement culture, optimising our imaging studies and testing methods, where any member of the team can share ideas and suggest new ways of working.
 The group is well placed to champion the continued development of a strong radiation safety culture, using our knowledge to influence and empower others.
-As a unique and highly specialised workforce we aim to operate collaboratively with other Trusts, integrated Care Systems and Imaging Networks.
-In doing so we can build resilience to our combined services, increase efficiency and support the wider development of Healthcare Scientists in pursuit of patient care.
+As a unique and highly specialised workforce, we aim to operate collaboratively with other Trusts, integrated Care Systems and Imaging Networks.
+In doing so, we can build resilience to our combined services, increase efficiency and support the wider development of Healthcare Scientists in pursuit of patient care.

-Clinical and Radiation Physics are an onsite Physics service to University Hospitals Plymouth NHS Trust and we have built up close working relationships with our colleagues throughout.
+Clinical and Radiation Physics are an onsite Physics service to the University Hospitals Plymouth NHS Trust, and we have built up close working relationships with our colleagues throughout.
 We are directly integrated into the management of our Trust, permitting wider personal development in leadership, governance, and research and development.
-The South West has established numerous professional networks in Nuclear Medicine and Diagnostic Radiology, Radiation Protection and Mammography – recognising the importance of learning from each other and sharing scarce resources.
+The South West has established numerous professional networks in Nuclear Medicine and Diagnostic Radiology, Radiation Protection and Mammography, recognising the importance of learning from each other and sharing scarce resources.

 Derriford Hospital is the largest specialist teaching hospital in the South West Peninsula and the region’s major trauma centre.
 Our specialist services include Interventional Radiology, Cardiothoracic Surgery, Renal transplantation, pancreatic cancer surgery, and Neurosurgery.
 We are a teaching hospital in partnership with the University of Plymouth and working with Plymouth Marjon University.